yogeshrathee/Rock_Paper_Sessiors_Game-Swagger/README.md

 #### Technology used
 - Java 8 : programming language
 - Spring boot : Web application
-- H2 : In-Memory Database
+- Microsoft Azure :  Database
 - Maven : Building project
 - Swagger : RESTful Documentation

 #### Web Application configuration
-- Web Application is running on port `9119`
+- Web Application is running on port `8080`
 - You can change the configuration in `application.properties`

 #### Steps to run the project